unocss/unocss/README.md

 ### Layers

-The orders of CSS will affect their priorities.
-While we will [retain the order of rules](#ordering), sometimes you may want to group some utilities to have more explicit control of their orders.
+The order of CSS will affect their priorities.
+While we will [retain the order of rules](#ordering), sometimes you may want to group some utilities to have more explicit control of their order.

-Unlike Tailwind, which offers fixed 3 layers (`base`, `components`, `utilities`), UnoCSS allows you to define your own layers as you want.
+Unlike Tailwind, which offers 3 fixed layers (`base`, `components`, `utilities`), UnoCSS allows you to define the layers as you want.
 To set the layer, you can pass the metadata as the third item of your rules:

 ```ts
 rules: [